Atlas975/Notes/Cybersecurity/RiskManagement/Risk_management.md

 ![[Pasted image 20251026002716.png|450|450]]

 ## Legal risk compliance
 - Describes the obligatory standards / policies that must be met legally.
+These aim to protect sensitive information on the users part.
 - Non-compliance can come at the cost of business interruption and external fees.
 Non-financial consequences such as reputation loss are also a cost to consider

 ![[Pasted image 20251026003746.png|450|450]]

+- These vary across borders, data is subject to the laws of the country where its stored
+- Organisations operating globally need to navigate conflicting legal expectations